nps-ros2/ns3_testbed/README.md

 # ns3_testbed
 Testbed for simulating ROS2 network loads.
-Create your network load profile, setting QoS and security parameters then simulate this network load.
+Create your network load profile, setting QoS and security parameters, then simulate this network load.

 Clone, have RSA key: